-The Citroen C4 competes against all the usual family hatchbacks… cars like the Ford Focus, Skoda Octavia, Vauxhall Astra, Volkswagen Golf and Renault Megane.
-But it’s also bordering on SUV territory, particularly aiming for the same market as the Toyota C-HR, Mazda CX-30 and Kia XCeed.
+The Citroen C4 competes against all the usual family hatchbacks… cars like the Ford Focus, Skoda Octavia, Vauxhall Astra and Volkswagen Golf.
+But it’s also bordering on SUV territory, particularly aiming for the same market as the Renault Arkana, Toyota C-HR, Mazda CX-30 and Kia XCeed.

 Comfort and design: Citroen C4 interior